It’s been almost thirty years since I played golf. I don’t have that kind of time or money.

 And the rest of it is work.

+My lesson with John was a few days ago.
 This afternoon I ran a couple errands and stopped at a practice range on my way home.
-It’s August in the desert, and the temperature was about 115 degrees.
+It’s August in the desert and the temperature was about 115 degrees in the shade.
 I took about 40 minutes to hit a bucket of 90 balls.
 I’m getting used to the uncomfortable grip.
 I’m more able to stop in the middle of my back swing.
-I only hit a few really bad balls, and I was nicer to myself about it.
-My last shot was close to perfect, even though it sailed way farther than I expected and I suddenly wondered how the hell I’m going to control for distance on the course next week.
+I only hit a few really bad balls, and I was nicer to myself when I did.
+My last shot was close to perfect, even though it sailed way farther than I expected, and I suddenly wondered how the hell I’m going to control for distance on the course next week.

 I’m never going to be a golfer.
 I’m not even sure I like golf.